 ||Complete General Education Electives (If Necessary)|

 You'll be one of 50 students accepted into the program.
-Like yourself, everyone will have completed a BCIT business diploma or post-diploma program, and many will have work experience.
+Like yourself, everyone will have completed a BCIT business diploma program, and many will have work experience.
 Students come from many disciplines and fields of study, leading to a rich, dynamic, and varied learning environment.

 Your schedule will be busy, with 15 in-class hours per week, plus homework.
 In the computer labs, you'll have your own computer workstation to complete all assignments.
 You'll have regular, usually weekly, class assignments to complete for most courses, so it's important to manage your time well and perform consistently throughout the school year.